m-nakamura145/m-nakamura145.com/content/about.md

 #### Solutions Architect | Box, Inc.
 Tokyo, Japan Jul.
 2020 - Current

+As a Solutions Architect, I work directly with our customers, pre- and post-sale, to define and build out complex solutions using Box services and platform.
+I play a critical role in building and sustaining customer and partner relationships while driving the adoption of our product and platform.

 #### Site Reliability Engineer | Toreta, Inc.
 Tokyo, Japan Feb.
 2019 - Jul.
 2020